 Pinched nerves in the neck can be extremely painful.
 They can occur at any time, anywhere, no matter what you are doing.
 It can happen when you get up from the bed after you’ve finished a workout, or even when you pick up a feather from the countertop.
 This type of injury is referred to as a subluxation.
 Chiropractors can help with pinched nerves.

 A pinched nerve can be a result of a dislocated joint.
 Oftentimes, a joint gets dislocated or locked out, causing pressure to be put on a nerve that paralyzes you when you move.
 If you’ve ever looked at an illustration of the nervous system, you know that the nerves coming from the neck are all connected to the brain stem, passing through two bones in your neck.
 You can massage the region, use needles, or apply hot or cold packs to feel better temporarily.
 However, these things only treat the symptoms.
 They don’t address the root cause: the pinched nerve.
 If you do not take care of this in the early stages, it can lead to more pain in the future.
-The intensity of pain will only increase over time if you do not take care of it.
+The intensity of spine’s natural curve, you will eventually experience discomfort and back pain over time.
+The spine is designed to carry your weight without pain will only increase over time if you do not take care of it.
 This pain can sometimes be translated as a pinched nerve in the arm.